garysweaver/stepford/README.md

 #### Factory Girl

+##### How NOT NULL, and Other Database Constraints and Active Record Validations Are Handled

+If the ActiveRecord column `null` property for the attribute is true for the attribute or foreign key for the association, or if there is a presence validator for an attribute or foreign key for the association, then that attribute or association will be defined by the default factory.

+Currently uniqueness constraints are ignored and must be handled by FactoryGirl sequence or similar if not automatically populated by your model or the database, e.g. in your factory, if username uniqueness is enforced by a unique constraint on the database-side, you'll need to do something like this manually in the factory:

+    sequence(:username) {|n| "user#{n}" }

+##### Creating Factories

 The default will assume a `test/factories` directory exists.
 In that directory, it will create a factory file for each model containing example values for all attributes except primary keys, foreign keys, created_at, and updated_at:

     bundle exec stepford factories